 - Jumbo loans

 This is actually one of the widest arrays of home loans available on the market, especially for an online lender.
 You can also compare your loan options as part of the loan application process.
 Some, obviously, have rather limiting requirements.
 A VA loan, for example, is only available to active military and veterans, while a USDA loan can only be used for a home located in a rural-designated area.

 Fees and Rates

 Origination fees are approximately 0.5% of the loan amount, so for a $300,000 house, a loan through Rocket Mortgage would cost you $1,500.
-Government-backed loans (such as FHA, VA, or USDA loans) do have slightly higher fees, but never exceed 1%.
+Government-backed loans (such as USDA, VA, or FHA loans) do have slightly higher fees, but never exceed 1%.
 So a $300,000 house would have a maximum of a $3,000 fee.

-The loan process varies depending on whether you’re buying a new home or refinancing your existing mortgage.
+The mortgage process varies depending on whether you’re buying a new home or refinancing your existing mortgage.

 Buying a New Home

 If the home you’re purchasing is already under contract, Rocket will submit an approved loan for processing through one of its many mortgage bankers.